sanjit-sinha/PyBypass/README.md

 </div>

 ------
-** Note: This repository is no longer being maintained and may not function properly.
+<b>Note</b>: This repository is no longer being maintained and may not function properly.
 This is due to the poor quality of the code and the website's continuous patching of bypasses.
 _____

 <div align="center">